1. Home

 My electric bill is $290/mo

-A Solar Power Purchase Agreement, or PPA, is a financial arrangement where you pay your solar company a fixed price per kilowatt-hour (kWh) for the power generated by the solar panels on your roof.
+A solar power purchase agreement, or PPA, is a financial arrangement where you pay a solar company a fixed price per kilowatt-hour (kWh) for the power generated by the solar panels on your roof.

-A solar PPA is nearly identical to a solar lease, but with this arrangement, the contract you sign sets a fixed price per kWh, usually lower than what the local utility company charges.
-With a PPA, the solar leasing companies are fully responsible for the installation and maintenance costs, and you typically don’t pay any upfront fees.
+A solar PPA is nearly identical to a solar lease, but the contract you sign sets a fixed price per kWh, usually lower than what the local utility company charges.
+With a PPA, the solar company is fully responsible for the installation and maintenance costs, and you typically don’t pay any upfront fees.

-A solar lease and solar PPA are fundamentally the same product.
-You enter into a contract with a solar company to have them install a solar energy system on your roof, and you get to use the solar power that the system generates in your home, while they retain ownership.
+A solar lease and a solar PPA are largely the same.
+You enter into a contract with a solar company to have it install a solar energy system on your roof.
+You use the solar power the system generates, while it retains ownership.

-The difference between a solar PPA vs lease largely depends on how you pay the solar company for that power:
+The difference between a lease and a PPA is how you pay the solar company for that power.

-• Solar PPA - You pay a fixed rate for the amount of electricity you use, which can vary from month to month.
+• Solar PPA: You pay a fixed rate for the amount of electricity generated, which can vary from month to month.

-The decision over whether to purchase or lease solar often comes down to your current financial situation and long-term housing plans.
-Buying vs leasing solar panels are both ideal options in different situations, so you should thoroughly examine the pros and cons of leasing vs buying solar panels to determine which is right for your needs.
+The decision to lease or to buy solar often comes down to your current financial situation and long-term housing plans.
+Leasing or buying solar panels can be ideal options in different situations, so you should thoroughly examine the pros and cons of leasing and buying solar panels to determine which is right for your needs.

 • Solar leasing might be perfect for homeowners who can budget for a flat monthly fee, but they don’t have the money on hand to buy the system outright, or can’t secure the loan.